ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-12-06-mixing-my-own-smoothies.md

 The list could be endless: Mango lassi, liquid muesli, a mix of vegetables, ...
 I've tried a lot and almost everything was really delicious.

 The blender was definitely a great investment!
 In case I will ever get tired of software development, I might start selling fresh and healthy smoothies to hungry surfers!
-Right at the beach! :sweat_smile:
+Right at the beach! :stuck_out_tongue_closed_eyes: